Like a Conquered Province

 Like a Conquered Province: The Moral Ambiguity of America is a book of Paul Goodman's Massey Lectures for the Canadian Broadcasting Corporation on topics of American pathologies, in particular, citizens not taking responsibility for the consequences of inequality and harmful technologies.
 He advocates for decentralized alternatives to existing institutions that give greater control to individuals.

+Publication

+Vintage Books published a dual paperback edition in February 1968 combining Like a Conquered Province with People or Personnel.
+Like a Conquered Province's paperback appendices reprint eight Goodman essays from 1967: